 If you reside in CO, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

-Who has to pay sales or use tax to Colorado?
+Who has to pay Colorado sales tax or use tax?

 Colorado says that an out-of-state seller is required to collect tax if they can be defined as a "seller doing business".
 Colorado has certain additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.